veeso-dev/blog.veeso.dev/src/blog/post-17/index-en.md

 ## What's new

-So let's see what's new in this version 0.15 of termscp
+So let's see what's new in this version 0.15 of [termscp](https://termscp.veeso.dev/).

+Don't you know termscp yet?
+Come discover this [amazing project on Github](https://github.com/veeso/termscp).

 ### Fuzzy Search